Inspired by… Marie Antoinette

 The color palette of this movie is definitely in the pastel range.
 For neutrals, ivory is the most prominent, whereas other popular colors include baby blue, light pink, and mint green.

-Pastels are usually spring colors; however, for my interpretation I tried to incorporate a pastel piece with fall/winter hues for a look you could wear right now.
+Pastels are usually spring colors; however, for our interpretation, we incorporated a pastel piece with fall/winter staples, like boots, a scarf, and a beret, for a look you could wear right now.
 (Just add your favorite coat!)

 Volume and Proportion